T24085/ProjectTribes/README.md

-# Project Tribes
+# Tribes Professional League

 This repository contains a collection of static HTML pages for the community around **Tribes 3: Rivals**.
 Each page focuses on tournament information, team rosters, or related utilities.
 All files are static—no backend server is required.

 ## Pages

-- **TribesRivalsTeamsDashboard.html** – Main dashboard linking to individual team pages, streaming links, and historical information.
+- **TPLTeamsDashboard.html** – Main dashboard linking to individual team pages, streaming links, and historical information.
 - **TournamentManager.html** – React-based page for managing tournaments and importing sign-up data.
 - **TribesScrimWatcher.html** – Utility for previewing scrimmage matchups and team rosters.
 Includes a chat box powered by Twitch embeds that appears alongside the match streams.
 - **TwitchFeedDisplays.html** – Layout for watching multiple Twitch streams at once.